-The service is scheduled to take place at 6 am at the Forecourt of Multimedia’s Radio building, which houses Joy FM, Adom FM, Asempa FM and Hitz FM.
+Emotions poured out as the memorial service, which is being held at the forecourt of the Radio Building, which houses Joy FM, Adom FM, Asempa FM and Hitz FM, drew tears.

 Colleagues of the late Presenter from the different business units took turns to deliver emotional tributes.

 Joy News Anchor and Editor, Israel Laryea, eulogised KABA's warmth and affable personality.

 Mark Okraku Mantey delivered a tribute on behalf of Hitz FM, touting the late presenter's honesty.

 KABA looked up to me for advice and direction – Tommy Annan-Forson

 Friends and family of the popular radio talk show host, as well as renowned politicians and captains of industry, have been thrown into a state of shock as they grieve the broadcasters passing.

 Veteran broadcaster, Tommy Annan-Forson, says KABA's passing is "a huge shock".

 “I’ve known him for a very long time.
 He was one person who looked up to me for advice, for direction.
 He was very respectful, very hardworking and so it came as a huge shock…” he recalled.

 Citi FM’s morning show host Bernard Avle also described KABA really nice guy and asked for prayers to be said for his wife and daughter who he left behind.